saviogl/saviogl.github.io/_posts/2016-01-20-unix-overview-for-macosx-users-part-II.markdown

 {% highlight bash %}
 #The tail command by default prints the last 10 lines of the document
 # but you can change this number with the -n option
-#Prints the last two lines of users's file
+#Prints the last two lines of the users file
 $ tail -n 2 users
 userone ttys005  Jan 19 08:36
 userone ttys007  Jan 19 16:04